Ferrybridge power stations: Construction and commissioning

 Work began on Ferrybridge C in 1961.
 The architects were the Building Design Partnership.
 There were two chimneys and the eight cooling towers were arranged in a lozenge pattern on side of the building.
 On 1 November 1965, three of the cooling towers collapsed due to vibrations from Kármán turbulence in 85 mph winds.
 Although the structures had been built to withstand higher wind speeds, the design only considered average wind speeds over one minute and neglected shorter gusts.
 Furthermore, the grouped shape of the cooling towers meant that westerly winds were funnelled into the towers themselves, creating a vortex.
-Three out of the original eight cooling towers were destroyed and the remaining five were severely damaged.
+The remaining five were severely damaged.
 The destroyed towers were rebuilt to a higher specification and the five surviving towers were strengthened to tolerate adverse weather conditions.

 Commission of Ferrybridge C began in 1966: one unit was brought on line, feeding electricity into the National Grid, on 27 February 1966.
 Units 2, 3 and 4 were all commissioned by the end of 1967.
 Following the cooling tower accident, it was planned that the station would not be opened for some time after the scheduled date.
 However it was possible to connect one of the remaining towers to the now complete Unit 1.
 The reconstruction of the destroyed towers began in April 1966 and had been completed by 1968.

 Specification

-Ferrybridge C Power Station had four 500 MW generating sets, (known as units 1–4).
+Ferrybridge C Power Station had four 500 MW generating sets known as units 1–4.
 There were four boilers rated at 435 kg/s, steam conditions were 158.58 bar at 566/566 °C reheat.
 In addition to the main generating sets the plant originally had four gas turbines with a combined capacity of 68 MW.
 Two were retired in the late 1990s reducing capacity to 34 MW.
 These units are used to start the plant in the absence of an external power supply.

 The generating capacity, electricity output and thermal efficiency were as shown in the table.

 Coal supply was by rail transport (initially 4m. tons a year in 1,000-ton Merry-go-round trains at the rate of 17 a day) and road transport and barge (initially 1m. tons on the Aire and Calder Navigation).
 Barge transport ended in the late 1990s.
-Rail transport comprised a branch off the adjacent Swinton and Milford Junction line.
+Another source mentions that the last time the barge unloader operated was on 17 December 2002 Rail transport comprised a branch off the adjacent Swinton and Milford Junction line.
 Facilities include a west-facing junction on the Swinton line, two coal discharge lines (No. 1 track and No. 2 track), gross- and tare-weight weighbridges, a hopper house, together with an oil siding.
 The automatic unloading equipment for the coal trains was built by Rhymney Engineering, a Powell Duffryn company.
 It used ultrasonic detection, capable of dealing with up to 99 wagons in a train (though initially trains had 35 hopper wagons), to control the door-opening gear to empty 5 wagons at a time into the bunkers.